-Recovering from any form of substance abuse or addiction is difficult but a few drugs can make the process especially hard.
+Recovering from any form of substance use disorder or addiction is difficult but a few drugs can make the process especially hard.
 Ativan is one of those drugs.
 As a central nervous system depressant, Ativan disrupts critical processes to the point where serious problems can develop when drug use stops.
 Ativan recovery is designed to provide you with the level of support you need to make it through detox and live a drug-free life.

 What Does Ativan Do?